theodorsteff/jenkins_pytest/README.md

 Jenkins integration of Pytest + Selenium demo

-This small demo shows how to use pytest with Selenium (Chrome) to open https://www.google.com and verify the page title.
+This small demo shows how to Integrate pytest with Selenium (Chrome) in Jenkins

 ### Environment setup

+### Linux Ubuntu
+- Installed Ubuntu 24.04.3 LTS distribution of Linux

 ### Jenkins and Docker-based Testing
 - Locally installed and configured Jenkins